 After a lifetime of family violence, Presbyterian Support helped Lana* and her three children to find appropriate accommodation and break out of the violent cycle, changing their lives for the better.

-In September last year, Lana was sleeping with her three children aged 12, eight and six, on a mattress on the floor of a friend’s house in Ashburton.
+Lana was sleeping with her three children aged 12, eight and six, on a mattress on the floor of a friend’s house.
 Her former partner had recently been jailed, which provided Lana and her children with relief from the family violence they had experienced at his hands.

-Lana had accessed help through the Presbyterian Support Service Centre in Ashburton several years earlier.
-She approached our Social Workers in Schools service and met social worker, Lyn Campbell.
 Lyn immediately set about finding temporary accommodation for the family.
-When it became apparent that Lana was struggling to manage her rental obligations, the Ashburton team met with Lana and supported her negotiations with WINZ to direct-pay the landlord.
+When it became apparent that Lana was struggling to manage her rental obligations, the team met with Lana and supported her negotiations with Work & Income to direct-pay the landlord.

 For Lana, the change in her life has been liberating.
 “I was feeling lost but now I feel secure.
-I have a home and happy kids – who love their new school.” she says.
+I have a home and happy kids who love their new school.”

 *names have been changed to protect client privacy